This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Baking Soda Spray

-Mix 1 tablespoon baking soda, ½ teaspoon liquid soap, and 1 gallon of water.
+- Mix properly – Combine 1 tablespoon baking soda, ½ teaspoon liquid soap, and 1 gallon water for ideal concentrations

 Neem Oil Treatment